MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/budgets.md

 ## Add shared budgets

-To add a shared budget, you must use the Bing Advertising web application.
-For details, see [How do I share a budget across multiple campaigns?](https://help.bingads.microsoft.com/#apex/3/en/56814/1)
+To add a shared budget, you must use the Microsoft Advertising web application.
+For details, see [How do I share a budget across multiple campaigns?](https://help.ads.microsoft.com/#apex/3/en/56814/1)

 ## Associate a campaign with a shared budget

-To associate a campaign with a shared budget, you must use the Bing Advertising web application.
-For details, see [How do I share a budget across multiple campaigns?](https://help.bingads.microsoft.com/#apex/3/en/56814/1)
+To associate a campaign with a shared budget, you must use the Microsoft Advertising web application.
+For details, see [How do I share a budget across multiple campaigns?](https://help.ads.microsoft.com/#apex/3/en/56814/1)

 ## Get all shared budgets